Michelle Wu: Housing and development

 Wu has given far fewer appointments for one-on-one meetings with private developers than her predecessors did, giving them fewer opportunities to directly lobby her on policies.
 In December 2021, Wu signed into law an ordinance amending the city's zoning code by eliminating off-street parking minimums for new affordable developments where 60% of the units are income-restricted at 100% the area median income in order to remove a barrier for the construction of new units of affordable housing.
 In October 2022, Wu signed an executive order that changed the approval process in the city for new income-restricted affordable housing developments.
 The order sought to halve the time that the approval process takes.
 Impacting nine city agencies (including the BPDA), the order established a separate review and approval process for affordable housing developments and requested the BPDA give priority to such developments.

-In her early months as mayor, Wu moved hundreds of unhoused individuals that had been living in the Mass and Cass area to temporary housing.
+In her early months as mayor, Wu moved hundreds of unhoused individuals who had been living in the Mass and Cass area to temporary housing.
 In January 2022, Wu designated $50 million to fund improvements to the Mildred C. Hailey Apartments complex in the Jamaica Plain neighborhood.
 In January 2022, Wu also signed an executive order to adopt a municipal Affirmatively Furthering Fair Housing policy.
 This made Boston the largest city in the United States to adopt such a policy.
 Wu's 2020 Municipal Green New Deal proposal calls for "decommodifying housing" through the expansion of cooperative housing, community land trusts, and community ownerships.
 It also calls for the establishment of a renters' right to counsel, guaranteeing legal representation to tenants in eviction proceedings.

 Since as early as 2019, Wu has supported reviving rent stabilization in Boston, which would first require a change to state law.
 In March 2022, Wu announced the creation of a Rent Stabilization Advisory Committee, which will report to the city's Office of Housing on Strategies with advice on means to stabilize rents in the city and to combat the displacement of tenants, with the aim of creating a proposal to present to the City Council.
 On March 8, 2023, in a 11–2 vote the Boston City Council consented to two home rule petitions proposed by Wu: one asking the state government to permit the city to implement a form of rent control, and the other asking the state to permit Boston to implement Wu's plan to restructure the Boston Planning & Development Agency.
 The two petitions will need to be approved by the state government in order for Boston to be granted these permissions.
+In February 2026, Wu endorsed a state ballot measure that would implement rent control in Massachusetts.